Cutting-Edge Strategy, Training, and Media Relations for Organizations Building a Better WorldMeet Our Team

-Cabot grew up in rural North Carolina, is a proud graduate of Emerson College in Boston, and began their post-grad career at Revolution Messaging.
-Having seen firsthand as an openly queer person from the rural Bible Belt that the stories of real people have the power to authentically move our country forward, they’re deeply committed to continuing to uplift voices and issues not traditionally heard in the media.
+Having seen firsthand as an openly queer person from the rural South that the stories of real people have the power to authentically move our country forward, they’re deeply committed to continuing to uplift voices and issues not traditionally heard in the media.
+Cabot holds a degree from Emerson College in Political Communications.